 Getting to Portes de Lions Entrance

-Get down at Palais Royal Musée du Louvre Metro station and walk to the entrance on Place du Carrousel.
-You can also take buses 21, 69, 72, N11, or N24 to get down at Palais Royal - Musée du Louvre bus stop and walk to the entrance.
+Exit at the Palais Royal Musée du Louvre Metro station and walk to the entrance at Place du Carrousel.
+Or, you can use buses 21, 69, 72, N11, or N24 to arrive at the Palais Royal - Musée du Louvre bus stop and then walk to the entrance.

 UPDATE: As of 2019, this entrance is closed temporarily.
 Porte de Richelieu can be used for single and group tickets.